 Similarly, you can also generate XPATH by selecting Copy > Copy XPath menu item.

-Please let us know your views in the comments section below.
+Please let me know your views in the comments section below.